 Knowing that some of us (ahem, everyone but me) might want seconds, we opened the top of the grilled chicken pocket carefully and then spread it wide to eat the goodies from inside.

 Mister Man couldn’t stop oohing and ahhing and complimenting Little Miss, who was understandably pretty proud.
 They were pretty awesome actually, and I loved that we had such a healthy meal with tons of protein and our veggies in one place, so no one could “forget” to eat their veggies.

-- Heat your grill to medium, leaving an area clear of heat so you can cook with indirect heat.
+- Heat grill to medium, leaving an area clear of heat for indirect cooking.

-- Prepare sheets of tin foil by ripping off sheets about 9x16 inches each.
+- Prepare 9x16 inch sheets of aluminum foil.
 Fold in half to make a pocket 9x8 inches.
 Fold the short ends over twice, each time about a half inch to create a seal, leaving the top open.
 Label each pocket with a name, if desired.

-- Scoop ingredients into your pocket.
+- Scoop ingredients into each pocket.
 Start with the rice, add chicken and then veggies.
 Sprinkle cheese atop this, and finish with marinara.
 Exact measurements and amounts are not critical.

 - Serve immediately.

 - Go ahead and use your fully cooked chicken and your veggies straight from the freezer when at home.